pinselimo/Pythas/docs/source/index.rst

 One development goal for ``Pythas`` was to keep users out of cabal hell.
 Thus, the pacakage includes all Haskell and C source files needed.
 To compile its own source and other Haskell modules ``Pythas`` needs either **Stack** or a plain **GHC** installation.
 If either of those is installed they can be detected automatically.
 If **Stack** is installed, it will always be used as default.
+A more detailed explanation can be found in pythas_installation_.

 Basic Usage
 -----------